PicNet/Centazio/src/readme.md

   Create/Update methods should not take in entities, but raw fields where possible?
 - sqlite (self hosted), postgres

-- code todos
-- replace all dt.Now.AddYear(-1) with dt.Today which is a bit tidier
-- unit test to scan code for invalid namespaces

 - CLI:

 - EntityStager: